Epillepsy/Automatic-constructor/README.md

 # Automatic-constructor

-Little ruby script that create swift constructor based on the arguments
+Little ruby script that create swift constructor based on the attributes